 Over the large number of people who sign up for insurance, the insurance company pays out less money in claims than it takes in.
 If it doesn't, it can't stay in business.
 Your expected payoff is therefore less than your premium, unless you can fool (or legally force) the insurance company into selling you a policy with odds are in your favor.
 Buying insurance has a negative expected value.
 Still just like playing roulette.

 Except that insurance is worse than roulette.
 Roulette's expected value is about -5% of the amount bet.
-The expected value of a health insurance policy is about -10%, relative to the amount bet, the insurance premium paid.
-This is for the best-regarded health insurance plans, like Blue Cross.
-It's what they mean when they say that their "medical loss ratio" is about 90%.
+The expected value of a private health insurance policy is about -15%, relative to the amount bet, the insurance premium paid.
+This is what Obamacare requires for large health insurance plans, like Blue Cross.
+It's what the insurers mean when they say that their "medical loss ratio" is 85%.

-Some insurers sell policies to individuals or small groups with medical loss ratios of 60% or less.
-These policies' expected value is -40% of the amount bet, or worse.
+Before Obamacare, some insurers sold policies to individuals or small groups with medical loss ratios of 60% or less.
+These policies' expected values were -40% of the amount bet, or worse.

 We have this, therefore: